RadicalxChange/EthBoston/README.md

 # MarketopiaDAO
-Pools DAI, converts it into Compound DAI (*DAI), and sends interests to RxC Treasury
+Pools DAI, converts it into Compound DAI (*DAI), and sends interests to RxC CLR Treasury